Prabhassharma177/fakewhatsapp/README.md

-I create fakewhatsapp using my nodejs and ejs knowladge in webdevlopment.
+I create fakewhatsapp using my JavaScript nodejs and ejs knowladge in webdevlopment.

+This is a message app that show your chat.